 In the United States, American schoolchildren grow up learning all about their Founding Fathers, their Revolutionary ancestors, and some unfortunate realities of American history like slavery and indentured servitude.
 To a large extent, however, they learn myths about the founding of America, and those myths get recycled and amplified with each generation.
 Moreover, the recitation of those myths isn't just limited to the United States; lies about the founding of America have gone global.

 One would think that this worldwide gaze on American history would mean that everyone has a solid grasp on it, but that’s not the case.
 For a variety of reasons, the general understanding of America’s past is rife with misconception, mystery, and outright myth.
 In some cases, this misapplication of facts is innocent and simply a result of the sands of time.
 In other, more troubling instances, however, American history has been purposely distorted in order to present a certain perspective or message that isn’t based in truth.
-These foundational myths affect not just America’s ability to understand its own past, but also its ability to handle its problems moving forward.
-These are the lies you were taught in high school history.

-The Myth: The Founding Fathers are the centerpiece of American history.
+The Myth: The Founding Fathers are the singular centerpiece of American history.
 This small group of bright-minded, forward-thinking individuals came together to forge a prosperous future for their newborn nation.
 Representing a single, unified vision, the Founding Fathers guided America through the Revolutionary War and the Constitutional crafting that was to follow, working together every step of the way.

 The Myth: America is a land of self-made millionaires and geniuses.
 No country has a greater history of individualistic accomplishment than the USA.
 Paul Revere bravely and single-handedly warned everyone that the British were coming.
 George Washington - not the Continental Army - won the Revolutionary War.
 Thomas Jefferson wrote the Declaration of Independence by himself.
 Alexander Hamilton crafted and defended the Constitution.
-Mega-genius Thomas Edison seemed to invent just about everything all while sitting solo in his workshop.

 The Myth: The earliest Americans were a group of Puritan pilgrims, who escaped religious persecution in Europe so that they could live their way of life in a new land.
 These colonizing pioneers brought their Puritan values with them, including hard work, strong morals, clean living, and a dedication to religion above all things.
 These would eventually define the attributes of the entire country moving forward.